GenomicsAotearoa/long-read-assembly/docs/pages/day1b_familiarise_w_data.md

 ??? clipboard-question "What percent of UL reads are over 100kb?"

     This depends on the dataset but it is very common to see 30% of reads being over 100kb.
-The 100kb number gets passed around a lot because reads that are much longer than HiFi are when UL distinguishes itself
+The 100kb number gets passed around a lot because reads that are much longer than HiFi are when UL distinguishes itself.

 ## Cleaning Data For Assembly